bcs925/BrianScheirerOpenSource/RockPaperScissors/readme.md

 Only main.qml shown in actual app. stagingpage.qml and tempmain.qml left in source code to show proression of UI.  tempmain.qml very basic UI, stagingpage.qml creates general layout and main.qml has final layout as well as all necessary code for final app.

-Explanations of the code can be found at: http://bbcascadescode.tumblr.com/post/30503808682/rock-paper-scissors-pt-1 <br />
+Explanations of the code can be found at: <br />
+http://bbcascadescode.tumblr.com/post/30503808682/rock-paper-scissors-pt-1 <br />
 http://bbcascadescode.tumblr.com/post/31427173614/rock-paper-scissors-pt-2 <br />
 http://bbcascadescode.tumblr.com/post/31539351569/rock-paper-scissors-pt-3 <br />